llnek/parkour/README.md

 This simple Parkour Game was written using Cocos2d-x and Javascript by Jason Slack (@slackmoehrle).
 I've made minor adjustments to make it run on a browser.

-To make the player jump you have to click the character and then swipe upwards.
+To make the player jump you can:
+- Click the character and then swipe upwards.
+- Press the space key

 This is part of a Javascript JS tutorial that he wrote available at  http://slackmoehrle.github.io/tutorials/javascript/javascript/index.html#javascript-tutorial